 Red Fluid Leaking From Car: Automatic Transmission Fluid

 Another car liquid that is slick is automatic transmission fluid.
 However, it tends to be pink or dark red in color, and it definitely doesn’t smell like oil.
 In fact, it’s considered odorless.
 If you suspect your car is leaking transmission fluid, you can confirm it by looking for the leak near the middle or front of the car, especially by the selector shaft or the fluid drain hole, or between the engine and the transmission.
 You should also check the transmission fluid levels and add some if you need to, and then add No Leak Transmission Fluid Stop Leak to the system.
 Keep in mind that driving your car without enough of transmission fluid can keep the gears from shifting smoothly and might even damage the transmission, so it’s important to ensure you have enough.

 Red or Brown Fluid Leaking From Car: Power Steering Fluid

 Another reddish liquid that might be leaking from your car is power steering fluid.
 It usually has a slightly sweet, burnt smell.
 Power steering fluid leaks usually occur near the steering rack or the hoses attached to the power steering reservoir, so look there for this fluid.
-You can also check the fluid level to determine if it’s low, and if so, add more so you don’t have any problems steering your car.
-You can use Gold Eagle Universal Power Steering Fluid to fill the reservoir, and No Leak Power Steering Stop Leak to take care of the leak within minutes.
+You can also check the fluid level to determine if it’s low, and if so, add more so you don’t have any problems steering your car and then add No Leak Power Steering Stop Leak to take care of the leak within minutes.

 Yellow Fluid Leaking From Car: Coolant